 Color-coded study zones have been established for every floor.
 See posted maps on each floor for zone locations.
 Red = silent (no talking); yellow = quiet (whispered conversations); green = collaborative (talking quietly).
 Patrons are asked to be considerate of others and follow the guidelines for the zones.
 Staff and security will monitor noise levels and respond to problems appropriately.
 In severe cases, the Clemson University Police Department will be called to assist.

 Located in Lee Hall, Gunnin's room 2-112D is not currently eligible for online booking.
 Fear not!
 You can reserve it anytime Gunnin is open by calling (864)656-3933.

 Be sure to keep the door closed when your group is in a room.
 If the door is open, your conversation can drift out into the silent zones and disturb others trying to study.

-If you need dry erase markers, audiovisual cables, or other equipment, please visit the Circulation Services desk on 4th floor and bring your TigerOne Card.
+If you need dry erase markers, audiovisual cables, or other equipment, please visit the Library Services Desk on 4th floor and bring your TigerOne Card.